 SolarEdge warranties for power optimizers, inverters, and monitoring

 If you install a solar panel system with SolarEdge, there are separate warranties to cover each SolarEdge product:

-- String inverters, meter, and modem: 12 years
+- Central inverters, meter, and modem (wall equipment): 12 years

 Activating and using your SolarEdge warranty

 If your SolarEdge power optimizer, inverter, or other product has a defect and you need to activate your warranty, you need to share your product’s serial number, a copy of the purchase receipt or warranty certificate, and a description of the problem.

 Once they have verified that your product is eligible for repair under the warranty, the company will repair the product (at your property or at their own facility), give you a credit towards a new product, or give you a replacement product.

 SolarEdge covers the cost of shipping products for repair, as well as some labor and material costs.
 However, if they need to send someone to repair your product on-site, you may have to pay travel and boarding costs.

 Enphase warranties for microinverters, monitoring, and wall equipment